-A: Unlike ESL students, ABE/GED students are enrolled in class immediately, and must be prepared to stay for the full class session on the first day.
-Classes are usually offered weekly.

-ABE/GED students contact the Adult Education, Community Programming & Outreach (AECPO) area to find out the start date of the next class.
-This can be done by phone (see Student Quick Guide at the beginning of the catalog for phone numbers) or by stopping at Room 102B.
+At Unlike ESL students, ABE/GED students are enrolled in class immediately, and must be prepared to stay for the full class session on the first day.
+ABE/GED students should contact the Adult Education, Community Programming & Outreach (AECPO) area to find out the start date of the next class.
+This can be done by phone, Ext.
+2373, or by inquiring at Room 102B.